Uzaaft/uzaaft.github.io/cv/cv.md

           -	Managed daily operations and provided training on essential infrastructure, including the electronics workshop and Rapid Prototype Lab.
           -	Planned workshops, and hackathons with The Government Pension Fund of Norway and other industry partners.
           -	Guided student projects and supported startups in their technical development.
-  - company: Polymath
-    position:
-      - title: Founder
-        company: Polymath AS
-        start: Mar&nbsp;2023
-        end: Present
-        id: pmath
-        location: Ås, Norway
-        notes:
-          - Founded Polymath AS in 2023, focusing on efficient full-stack application development with Rust, and TypeScript.
-  - company: Stormwater
-    position:
-      - title: Founder
-        company: Stormwater
-        start: Sept&nbsp;2024
-        end: Present
-        id: swai
-        location: Oslo, Norway
-        notes:
-          - Founded Stormwater in 2024 after getting the STUD-ENT grant from Innovation Norway, aiming to digitalize and streamline the engineering work required to account for stormwater.
-          - Led the technical development, overseeing and coordinating the collaboration between the software developers and the internal stormwater engineer.
   - company: Co-founder at Njord Technologies AS
     position:
       - title: Founder